Go to the Students section

 Go to the Support us section

-This section of the Quality & Standards Handbook refers to the approval of new programmes of study leading to a University award, and to existing programmes undergoing re-validation.
+This chapter refers to the approval of new programmes of study leading to a University award, and to existing programmes undergoing re-validation.
 The University’s definition of a programme of study, and the currently available awards in the University’s portfolio, to which a programme of study may lead, can be found in A1 of the University Regulations.

 This section covers:

 From 2020-21, all new (home) programme proposals must be approved for further development through the New Programme Development Process, through which a business case will be developed, in partnership with the Faculty Planning Partner (FPP), prior to sign-off by the Faculty Executive Group.
 The business case will then be assessed by a sub-group of the Recruitment & Admissions Group (RAG-NPG) – new programmes may not proceed to validation until RAG approval has been given.